sudotouchwoman/exploring-hfds-sandbox/README.md

 See `./.docker/` for details.
 Basically, we install `python3.12` with `uv` and also a minimal `venv` to use in submitted jobs.

+Note: after migrating to volumes for persistence, `namenode` was complaining about its storage initialization, so you might want to run `make volumes` before `make up` (or `docker compose up`).
+This will create required directories and init `namenode` filesystem.

 Then, run as usual:

 ```sh